JWchester/liveWallpaper-EffectMatrix/README.md

 ## update
 </br>
-1. Now the code 'has voice capture'.
+1. Now the code `has voice capture`.
 By enabling microphone usage, you can perform the following voice commands:

 * Red
 * Blue